 Amantani works to help children from marginalised Quechua families to access education, stimulating social development for Peru’s rural communities.
 Together with our friends at Andina restaurant in London, we have created Meet My World; a participatory film campaign developed by indigenous children from the Andes of Peru.

-Perception of life in developing countries is distorted by not-for-profit organisations that fail to mention the positive aspects of life in the communities they support.
-This approach reinforces racial stereotypes, and comes at a cost to developing communities that isn’t being accounted for.
+Perception of life in other countries can be distorted by not-for-profit organisations that fail to mention the positive aspects of life in the communities they support.
+This approach reinforces racial stereotypes, and comes at a cost to societies that isn’t being accounted for.
 We want to address this historical imbalance, moving away from pity and assumptions of cultural superiority, towards reciprocal connections based on respect and common understanding.

 "HOW TO HAVE FUN WITHOUT TECHNOLOGY"

 In 2014, twelve young people from Amantani's Boarding Houses wrote and presented short films all about traditional skills related to food.
 Their films have now been seen by more than 50,000 people all over the world.
 There is no doubt they will never forget the first time they heard that statistic!